rathihimanshu/appengine-endpoints/README.md

 DEPLOYING THE API BACKEND :--

-Open the app.yaml file and in the env_varialbe section, replace [YOUR-PROJECT-ID] in [YOUR-PROJECT-ID].appspot.com`
+Open the app.yaml file and in the env_varialbe section, replace [YOUR-PROJECT-ID] in [YOUR-PROJECT-ID].appspot.com` & service version as 2017-02-13r2

 Then, deploy the sample --